-A Gentleman of Elvas with Hernando de Soto's army wrote "Having got across the Great River, the governor (DeSoto) marched a league and a half (four miles, eastward) and reached a large town of Aquixo (today's Angel Mounds State Park), which was abandoned before his arrival."
+A Gentleman of Elvas with Hernando de Soto's army wrote "Having got across the Great River (the Ohio), the governor (DeSoto) marched a league and a half (four miles, eastward) and reached a large town of Aquixo (at Angel Mounds State Park), which was abandoned before his arrival."

 © 1993, University of Alabama Press

 The late Dr. Glenn A. Black, a noted Indiana archaeologist, published several books* in which he speculated that Hernando de Soto's people may well have described the Angel Mounds Site, an ancient Indian village on the Ohio River several miles east-southeast of Evansville.